SwiftERM Hyper-personalisation for ecommerce email marketing

 User Experience Design

-Customers shop anytime and anyplace and an ecommerce website solution that supports your business growth, like Magento, is an absolute must.
+Customers shop anytime and anyplace and using an ecommerce platform that supports your business growth is an absolute must.
 Your website design and user experience should also be as streamlined as possible to ensure that users are engaging with your website to keep them coming back.
 This means:

 • Responsive website design